tboronczyk/localization-middleware/README.md

     Adding or removing locale sources from the order modifies the search domain.

-        // never search the Accept-Language header
+        // only search cookies and the Accept-Language header
         $middleware->setSearchOrder([
             LocationMiddleware::FROM_COOKIE,
-            LocationMiddleware::FROM_URI_PARAM
+            LocationMiddleware::FROM_HEADER
         ]);

     The available local source constants are:

-    * `LocationMiddleware::FROM_URI_PARAM`
-      Search for the locale in the URI parameter (the default parameter name is `locale`).

     * `LocationMiddleware::FROM_URI_PATH`
       Search for the locale in the URI path.
 The first directory value in the request path is considered the locale, for example `https://example.com/en_US/foo`.

+    * `LocationMiddleware::FROM_URI_PARAM`
+      Search for the locale in the URI parameter (the default parameter name is `locale`).

     * `LocationMiddleware::FROM_COOKIE`
       Search for the locale in cookies (the default cookie name is `locale`).